-QSSET or Queen's Survey of Students' Experience of Teaching is the entirely new version of USAT or the University Survey of Student Assessment of Teaching.
-This new survey will be first implemented in the Fall term of 2020 and becomes the official survey of the learning experience at Queen's.
-It has been developed over a period of several years in consultation between the University and the Queen's University Faculty Association (QUFA).
+QSSET or Queen's Survey of Students' Experience of Teaching is the new version of USAT or the University Survey of Student Assessment of Teaching.
+This survey was first implemented in the Fall term of 2020 and is the official survey of the learning experience at Queen's.
+It was developed over a period of several years and continues to be developed in consultation between the University and the Queen's University Faculty Association (QUFA).
 The content of the survey is based on the criteria outlined in Article 29 of the Collective Agreement between the University and QUFA.

 What's new in QSSET?